Office of the Mayor

-Mayor Matt Alexander was elected to his first term in 2007 and has served the Village as Mayor ever since; winning 3 more terms (2009, 2011, and 2013) as the Democratic and Republican Nominee.
+Mayor Matt Alexander was elected to his first term in 2007 and has served the Village as Mayor ever since; winning 6 more consecutive terms as the Democratic and Republican Nominee.

 Mayor Alexander’s key issues have centered around improving critical infrastructure, promoting economic development, watershed protection, and securing essential services for Village residents.
 Mayor Alexander developed the “Top Five Priorities” approach to addressing Village’s most serious problems and systematically worked to develop real and timely solutions.
 These Priorities include: Infrastructure, Water, Lake, Bleachery Development, and Economic Development.

-Mayor Alexander planned and completed 11 total Street projects offset with $700,000 of grant funding obtained by his administration.
-In 2013, under Mayor Alexander's leadership, the Village was awarded $8 million in federal funds in order to rehabilitate critical infrastructure on 17 streets.
+Mayor Alexander planned and completed total major projects for facilities, streets, water and sewer offset with over $30 million of grant funding and subsidies obtained by his administration.
+In 2016, under Mayor Alexander’s leadership, the Village was awarded $8 million in federal funds in order to rehabilitate critical infrastructure on 17 streets.
 This rehabilitation includes the water mains, sewer lines, curbing and sidewalks.

 Partnering with County, State, and Federal Levels of Government

 The Mayor believes that citizens of Wappingers Falls should not be subjected to failing infrastructure, hazardous pedestrian conditions, and believes strongly that they should have unimpeded access to the essential services which are the responsibility of a local government to provide.
 Mayor Alexander views the position of Mayor as that of an advocate for his constituents.
-In the past 8 years in office, the Mayor has secured over $19 million in funding to the Village for necessary infrastructure, essential service, and economic development projects.
-Most recently, in 2014 the Village was awarded a DEC Volunteer Firefighter Assistance Grant for new fire helmets, a $699,400 Department of Transportation grant for pedestrian improvements to the Central Business District of the Village, a $975,000 grant from the NYS Environmental Facilities Corporation for water infrastructure improvements, and the aforementioned $800,000 Empire State Development grant for infrastructure improvements to the Bleachery Superfund Site.
+In the past 13 years in office, the Mayor has secured over $30 million in funding to the Village for necessary infrastructure, essential service, and economic development projects.